The cut norm and Sampling Lemmas for unbounded kernels: Main results

 In our proof of the First Sampling Lemma, we shall proceed by establishing intermediate steps, splitting the error into the deterministic, "systematic error" $\E_X\left[ \|\mc{U}_X\|_\pcut \right] -\|U\|_\pcut$ (i.e., comparing the expected value of the random norm to the original), and the random "dispersion" term $\E_X\left[ \|\mc{U}_X\|_\pcut \right] -\|\mc{U}_X\|_\pcut$ (i.e., exploiting concentration inequalities to bound with high probability the error between the expectation and the true random norm).

 First, we deal with the ``dispersion'' term (Section \ref{Section:Dispersion}), which is responsible for the polynomial bound on the size of the exceptional set.
 Then we proceed to prove a lower bound on the ``systematic error'' (Section \ref{sect:lower}), matching the results obtained in the bounded kernel case.
-Finally, we provide an upper bound on the ``systematic error'' (Section \ref{Section:upper_bound}), which is of a significantly larger order of magnitude, and asymptotically matches the bounded kernel case as $p\to\infty$. \\ The final steps of the proof will be provided in Section \ref{section:proof_main}.
+Finally, we provide an upper bound on the ``systematic error'' (Section \ref{Section:upper_bound}), which is of a significantly larger order of magnitude, and asymptotically matches the bounded kernel case as $p\to\infty$.

+The final steps of the proof will be provided in Section \ref{section:proof_main}.
 The upper bound will be shown in Theorem \ref{thm:upper_bound}, and the lower bound in Theorem \ref{thm:lower_bound}.

-In section \ref{Section:Banach}, we then turn our attention to the First Sampling Lemma for vector valued kernels.
+In Section \ref{Section:Banach}, we then turn our attention to the First Sampling Lemma for vector valued kernels.
 These arise naturally in the context of coloured graph limits or limits of multigraphs, see for instance \cite{KKLSz1}.
 Whilst being able to maintain the lower bound of the real valued case, the upper bound behaves very differently, and we are only able to obtain a finite upper bound in finite dimensions.
 We actually suspect that in the infinite dimensional setting, one may be able to construct an unbounded vector valued kernel for which the norms of the samples exhibit very weak or no concentration around their expectation, even under $L^p$ constraints.

-In Section \ref{sect:second}, we use our results from Section \ref{section:proof_main} to derive the generalisation of the Second Sampling lemma, i.e., we show a high probability upper bound for $\delta_\pcut(U,\mc{U}_k)$.
+In Section \ref{sect:second}, we use our results from Section \ref{section:proof_main} to derive the generalisation of the Second Sampling lemma, i.e., we show a high probability upper bound for $\delta_\pcut(\mc{U}_X, U)$.

 Finally, we note that in Subsection \ref{subsect:original}, we sketch an approach to the First Sampling Lemma for unbounded kernels based on the original sub-sampling approach of \cite{Alon}.
 This approach leads to interesting intermediate results that are not covered by the main approach, however the final bounds obtained are slightly worse than in Theorem \ref{Thm:First_sampling}.
 The full technical details have therefore been relegated to the Appendix (Section \ref{sect:Appendix}).